jpsca/writeadoc/docs/content/index.md

 ---
 title: WriteADoc
-description: Create a professional static site for your project in minutes.
-Searchable, fast, and infinitely customizable
 ---

-\{{ 2+ 3 }}
-Focus on your content and let WriteADoc create beautiful documentation your users will love.
+Focus on your content and let *WriteADoc* take care of the rest

 ### Simple yet powerful formatting